 I named this one the "Anvil" because it's the HEAVIEST sounding bass distortion that I've built to date.
-(I was going to name it "Heavy").
-This one's distortion control has no clean setting ( it goes from mild distortion to massive distortion!), and I personally think that it sounds gorgeous, like a tube amp pushed way past its limit.
+This one's distortion control has no clean setting (it goes from a mild distortion to massive distortion!), and I personally think that it sounds gorgeous, like a tube amp pushed way past its limit.
 It has a TON of low end and with its gyrator tone stack is capable of a zillion tones, from midrangy to scooped & from bright to bassy and anywhere in between.
-A Jfet front end feeds two dual 4558 opamps and has 6 more transistors for the overall voicing and EQ's of the circuit.
+A Jfet front end feeds dual 4558 opamps and has 5 more transistors for the overall voicing and EQ's of the circuit.
 It sounds equally great with active or passive basses.
-Only 4 of these will be built to order and 3 of them have been sold so there is only ONE more order available.
-It also has a relayed true bypass.

 A note about my pedal builds…………